George Sangmeister: Congress

 In 1988, Sangmeister was elected to Congress in a marginally Republican district.
 After three terms in the House, he declined to seek re-election in 1994, citing his frustration with national politics.
 Jerry Weller, a Republican state legislator, defeated fellow state legislator and Democratic candidate Frank Giglio in the 1994 general election to succeed Sangmeister.

 Later life and death

-He returned to private law practice for several years thereafter.
+Sangmeister returned to private law practice for several years thereafter.
 He died of leukemia, aged 76.
 He was interred on October 11, 2007, at Abraham Lincoln National Cemetery in Elwood, Illinois.